-- What elements a clinical collaboration platform entails and how it can unify your health system.
+- What are the elements of a clinical collaboration platform and how can it unify your health system.

 - What roles have access to a clinical collaboration platform and why.